weltond/DataStructure/LeetCode/BFS/1091-shortest-path-in-binary-matrix.md

 Let N be the number of cells in the grid.

-Time complexity : O(N \log N)O(NlogN).
+Time complexity : O(NlogN).

-The difference between this approach and the previous one is that adding and removing items from a priority queue is O(\log N)O(logN), as opposed to O(1)O(1).
-Given that we are adding/ removing O(N)O(N) items, this gives a time complexity of O(N \log N)O(NlogN).
+The difference between this approach and the previous one is that adding and removing items from a priority queue is O(logN), as opposed to O(1).
+Given that we are adding/ removing O(N) items, this gives a time complexity of O(N \log N)O(NlogN).

-Space complexity : O(N)O(N).
+Space complexity : O(N).

 Same as the previous approaches.

-Interestingly, there are ways to reduce the time complexity back down to O(N)O(N).
+Interestingly, there are ways to reduce the time complexity back down to O(N).
 The simplest is to recognize that there will be at most 3 unique estimates on the priority queue at any one time, and so to maintain 3 lists instead of a priority queue.
-Adding and removing from lists is O(1)O(1), bringing the total time complexity back down to O(N)O(N).
+Adding and removing from lists is O(1), bringing the total time complexity back down to O(N).

 ```java
 class Solution {